Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Further comments and open issues

 Finally, by taking $b_1 = (0,0,0)$, $b_2 = (0,0)$ and using Theorem \ref{teoinversa}, there exists $\delta>0$ such that if $||(f^0,f^1)||_{B_2} < \delta$, then we can find a control $h$ such that the triple $(u,v,h) \in B_1$ satisfies $\mathcal{Y}(u,v,h) = (f^0, f^1)$.
 By a particular choice of $f ^0 = f \in L^2((\hat \nu)^{-6}(\hat \sigma)^{-1}(0,T);L^2(\Omega))$ and $f^1 \equiv 0$, Theorem \ref{thm:control} is showed since a triple $(u,v,h) \in B_1$ satisfies $v(0) = 0$ in $\Omega$ and solves \eqref{eq:nonlinear_system}. \end{proof}

-\section{Further Comments and open issues}
+\section{Further comments and open issues}

-To our knowledge, these results in this article are the first with respect to the existence of insensitizing controls for the fourth-order Schrödinger equation, in this way, we believe that this manuscript can open a series of questions, which are discussed now.
+To our knowledge, these results in this article are the first concerning the existence of insensitizing controls for the fourth-order Schrödinger equation, in this way, we believe that this manuscript can open a series of questions, which are discussed now.